BinghengNUS/Auto-Multilift_simulation/README.md

  - To change the number of drones and the path of the offline trajectory, please modify [src/px4-offboard/px4_offboard/get_data.py](./src/px4-offboard/px4_offboard/get_data.py), [Line #18](./src/px4-offboard/px4_offboard/get_data.py#L18) for the number of drones and [Line #24](./src/px4-offboard/px4_offboard/get_data.py#L24) for the path of the offline trajectory.

 Please contact the developer if you encounter any other problems.

+## Contact Us
+If you encounter a bug in your implementation of the code, please do not hesitate to inform me.
+* Name: Dr. Bingheng Wang
+* Email: wangbingheng@u.nus.edu

 ## References